-The condition disrupts mineralization, where calcium and phosphorus are deposited in bones and teeth.
+The condition disrupts mineralization, a process during which calcium and phosphorus are deposited in bones and teeth.
 This process is critical to ensuring that bones are strong and teeth are able to withstand grinding and chewing.

 The clinical signs and symptoms of hypophosphatasia are heterogeneous, varying widely between individuals and occurring at any time from before birth through to adulthood.
 In the most severe cases of the disorder, symptoms tend to develop before birth and during early infancy.

 Severe forms of hypophosphatasia are estimated to affect around 1 in 100,000 newborns, while milder forms that develop during childhood or adulthood are thought to occur more frequently.
 This condition affects people from various ethnic backgrounds but appears to be more common among white populations.
 Hypophosphatasia is most common among the Mennonite population in Canada, where it affects approximately 1 in 2,500 infants.

 Hypophosphatasia causes the bones to soften and become weak, leading to skeletal abnormalities.
 In the most severe forms of the condition, children are born with short limbs, soft skull bones, and underdeveloped ribs that distort chest shape.
 Further complications include respiratory problems, poor feeding, failure to gain weight, and a raised blood calcium level that can lead to recurrent vomiting and kidney malfunction.

 Hypophosphatasia that develops during childhood or adulthood is usually less severe than the forms that develop during infancy.
 In childhood hypophosphatasia, one of the first features of the disorder is premature loss of baby (primary) teeth.
 Other features include short stature, abnormally shaped skull bones, enlarged joints, and bowed legs.